MTV (Spanish TV channel)

 MTV is a Spanish pay television channel which focuses its programming on general entertainment and music.
-It was launched on 10 September 2000 and is owned by Paramount Global.
+It was launched on 10 September 2000 as the Spanish version of the United States cable television channel and is owned by Paramount Global.
 It used to be available on the Spanish digital terrestrial television platform between 2010 and 2014, until it moved back to pay television due to a low audience figure.

-The channel broadcasts from London, UK.